ratimaheshwarineosoft/gastro-backoffice/README.md

 By enforcing **best coding practices** and strict **ESLint rules**, the boilerplate guarantees that every contributor to your project adheres to **high development standards**.
 Plus, the **modular, scalable architecture** and **cutting-edge Angular features** ensure that this project grows with you.

 Whether you’re developing a SaaS platform, building a dynamic web app, or designing an enterprise-level solution, this boilerplate gives you the tools you need—fast.

-### Continuous Updates

-This project will be regularly updated with the latest **Angular** releases, ensuring compatibility with the latest features and security updates.
-Stay tuned for new enhancements and features as they are added based on evolving development needs.

-### Demo:

-Check out working demo [here](https://angular-boilerplate.arslanameer.com)

-> ## **Note:** <small style="color: red"> You can remove this with all the above lines and use rest in your documentation.</small>

----

 # Web Front-End